 To request the bus for fair or priority access, the Link sends the request at least one clock after the interface becomes idle.
 The Link interprets the receive state on the Ctl signals as a lost request.
 If the Link sees the receive state anytime during or after it sends the request transfer, it assumes the request is lost and reissues the request on the next idle.
 This is necessary to insure that priority and isochronous request can be serviced properly.
 Meaning that the Link can prioritize cycle start packets over regular asynchronous packets and isochronous packets over cycle starts.
 The PHY will ignore a fair or priority request if it asserts the receive state anytime during the request transfer.
 Note that the minimum length of a packet is two clock cycles in the case of a 400 Mbps/s acknowledge packet.
 The minimum request packet is eight clock cycles.
-It is important that the Link and PHY agree to interpret a lost request the same way.

 The cycle master node uses a priority request (PriReq) to send the cycle start packet.
 To request the bus to send isochronous data, the Link issues an IsoReq request anytime after receiving the cycle start indication and before the next subaction gap.
 The PHY will clear an isochronous request only when the bus has been won.
 To send an acknowledge, the Link shall issue a ImmReq request during the reception of the packet addressed to it.
-This is required to ensure that the ACK_RESPONSE_TIME is met and that MIN_PACKET_SEPARATION is not.
+This is required to ensure that the ACK\RESPONSE\TIME is met and that other nodes do not detect a subaction gap.
 After the packet ends, the PHY immediately takes control of the bus and grants the bus to the Link.
 If the header CRC of the packet turns out to be bad, the Link releases the bus immediately.
 The Link cannot use this grant to send another type of packet.
 To ensure this, the Link shall wait 160 ns after the end of the received packet to allow the PHY to grant it the bus for the acknowledge, then release the bus and proceed with another request.